 What by-laws apply

-This page provides general information about how to find out what the relevant by-laws are for your scheme.
+This page provides general information about how to find out what the relevant by-laws are for your body corporate.

 If you are not sure what by-laws apply to your property, you can seek independent legal advice.

-If an adjudication application is lodged about a dispute involving the by-laws, the adjudicator determining the dispute may make a finding on the relevant by-laws.
+If an application for adjudication or a referee's order is lodged about a dispute involving the by-laws, the adjudicator or referee deciding the dispute may make a finding on the relevant by-laws.

-If your community titles scheme has by-laws listed in the community management statement (CMS) recorded for the scheme, they are the by-laws that apply to the scheme.
+If your community titles scheme (scheme) has by-laws listed in the CMS recorded for the scheme, they are the by-laws that apply to the scheme.

-The CMS for each scheme is registered with Titles Queensland, who you can contact on 07 3497 3479 for a copy of the titles document.
+The CMS for each scheme is registered with Titles Queensland.
+Contact Titles Queensland to get a copy of the titles document.
 They are not available to order online.

 How the by-laws are recorded depends on whether the scheme: